tropicalwave/gvm-docker/README.md

 * be accessible by browsing to <https://localhost:4443>,
 * be configured with a weekly running task targeting the container itself,
+* allow connection to additional scanner containers,
 * update GVM feeds daily between noon and 2 PM UTC, and
 * update the underlying Debian installation daily.

+The following diagram shows a rough overview of the components and interactions involved:
 ![Architecture](/images/architecture.svg)

 ## Quickstart